Know your MITRE: Frameworks for simplifying cybersecurity

 MITRE CVE

-MITRE CVE (Common Vulnerabilities and Exposures) records publicly disclosed cybersecurity vulnerabilities, with one CVE assigned to each confirmed vulnerability by global CVE Program partners.
+MITRE CVE records publicly disclosed cybersecurity vulnerabilities, with one CVE assigned to each confirmed vulnerability.
+It allows vendors, tools, and teams to reference and address the same issue.

 MITRE CWE

-MITRE CWE (Common Weakness Enumeration) represents the weaknesses of a fortress and contains a community-developed list of common software and hardware weaknesses.
-A “weakness” is a repeatable flaw in design or implementation that creates the conditions for vulnerabilities and attacks.
-It catalogs failure patterns that recur across products and teams.
+MITRE CWE contains a community-developed list of common software and hardware weaknesses — repeatable flaws in design or implementation that create the conditions for vulnerabilities.

 MITRE Engage